DFabric/DPlatform-Shell/README.md

 Next times, to run DPlatform:
 `sudo sh init.sh`

-Not recommended because no auto-updates: Note you *can* directly run `dplatform.sh`.
+Not recommended because no auto-updates, but you you still *can* directly run `dplatform.sh`.

 ## Requirements
-A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom SytemdD services.
+A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom sytsemdd services.

 Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
 Full support, well tested